Advertiser Disclosure

 No annual fee cards have gotten surprisingly competitive, but premium cards still tend to offer higher earning rates, bigger sign-up bonuses, and perks like lounge access and travel credits.
 The trade-off is straightforward — a no-fee card costs you nothing to hold, so even modest rewards are pure profit.

 Yes, in most cases.
 Keeping the account open helps your credit score by maintaining a longer average account age and higher total available credit.
-As long as there's no fee, there's no cost to holding it.
-Just use it for a small purchase occasionally to prevent the issuer from closing it for inactivity.
+As long as there's no fee, there's no cost to holding it — just use it for a small purchase occasionally to prevent the issuer from closing it for inactivity.

 Many issuers allow product upgrades, which let you move to a higher-tier card without opening a new account.
 This preserves your credit history and account age.
 Contact your issuer to ask what upgrade options are available for your specific card.